 As much as I would have liked to have been an early adopter, I slept on the ability to buy the Apple TV Developer Kit which was going to make the hardware available early for developers of Apple TV apps.
 Once I got my head out of the sand last Friday, I ordered my new Apple TV and then ran to my closest Apple Store to pick it up.

-Thinking that I could drive a VGA monitor with the apple TV, I bought a VGA to HDMI adapter and plugged it into the HDMI port on the apple TV.
+Thinking that I could drive a VGA monitor with the Apple TV, I bought a VGA to HDMI adapter and plugged it into the HDMI port on the Apple TV.
 BUST...
-Well, it was worth a try I suppose and I still need to take that adapter back.
-So I then ran out to Best Buy to begrudgingly purchase a HDMI capable display.
-I was shocked to find that I could purchase a 32" 720p HDMI LED display for $150.
-Man have those prices come down.
-I hooked up the apple tv to the display and life was awesome.
+Well, it was worth a try, I suppose, and I still need to take that adapter back.
+So I then went to Best Buy to begrudgingly purchase a HDMI capable display.
+I was shocked that I could purchase a 32" 720p HDMI LED display for $150.
+Man, have those prices come down.
+I hooked up the Apple TV to the display, and life was awesome.

 Building the App

-- client server: this is what I think traditionaly most of the apps you see on apple tv are written in, they support a very consistent look and feel for the app and are based upon TVML and TVJS which are Apple's web based implementation
+- client-server: this is what I think traditionally most of the apps you see on Apple TV are written in; they support a very consistent look and feel for the app and are based upon TVML and TVJS, which are Apple's web-based implementation

-I created a new project going through the New Project wizard for tvOS and picked a tabbed application.
+I created a new project through the New Project wizard for tvOS and picked a tabbed application.
 I created a couple of storyboards and a navigation controller with a TableViewController just to see how it works.
-It ran first time in the simulator.
-You will notice in the simulator that you can bring up the apple remote to drive your app (dont try clicking in the simulator because it wont work).
-I think that using a navigation controller is probably the wrong way to go because hitting the menu button or swiping up wouldn't close the current view.
-That part needs some work to understand how to pop items on/off the stack and respond to the appropriate gesture events aside from the default seques in the storyboards.
-But it worked and it was simple to do.
-I'll save running on the actual apple tv for later in this post.
+It ran the first time in the simulator.
+You will notice in the simulator that you can bring up the Apple remote to drive your app (don't try clicking on the simulator because it won't work).
+Using a navigation controller is probably the wrong way to go because hitting the menu button or swiping up wouldn't close the current view.
+That part needs some work to understand how to pop items on/off the stack and respond to the appropriate gesture events aside from the default sequences in the storyboards.
+But it worked, and it was simple to do.
+I'll save running on the actual Apple TV for later in this post.

 The code for this is available at https://github.com/barrel-proof-apps/superslide-traditional